StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 - To the "myself" unconscious, a picture is worth a thousand words.
 The best way for "myself" to learn is through action.
 Period.
 - The Inner Game way of learning is about unlearning the unnatural ways of learning and relearning the childlike ways of learning that are innate within us all
 - It is much more difficult to break a habit when there is no adequate replacement for it (both for positive and negative habits).
 A child doesn't dig his way out of his old grooves; he simply starts new ones.
 The groove may be there, but if you're not using it unless you choose to.
 A child doesn't have to break a bad habit because he doesn't think he has the habit; he simply leaves it in place of another, more serving habit.
+- To still the mind, one must learn to put it somewhere.
+It cannot just be let go; it must be parked.
+When this is done, we have achieved concentration.
+- Concentration is not *trying* to concentrate; concentration is a fascination of the mind.
 -